forestryio/forestry.io/hugo/content/docs/media/cloudinary.md

 ## Migrating Existing Media

+Currently, we are not able to automatically migrate existing media from a git repo to a user's Cloudinary account.
+We recommend logging in to your Cloudinary dashboard and bulk uploading your images there.
+After the images are in your Cloudinary account, they will also appear in your Media Library in Forestry.

+Unfortunately, for the time being, you will need to manually update your front matter to reassign the new images.

 ## Using Cloudinary Images

 Cloudinary supports a vast array of image manipulation options that can be implemented directly in the image URL.
 Cloudinary has [so many transformation options](https://cloudinary.com/documentation/image_transformations) that, rather than attempt to support a subset of them in our UI, we have instead decided to make it easy for developers to configure these image transformations themselves in the site's templates.